nhsengland/privfp-experiments/docs/shap-explainer/how-does-shap-work-and-be-applied.md

-# How does Shapley Work and How can it be Applied
+# How does SHAP Work and can be Applied?

 SHAP uses classic Shapley values from a branch of mathematics called game theory and their related extensions.